Apollo Group – Section 172 statement

 Environmental, social and governance

-We operate a zero tolerance policy to bullying and harassment and all forms of discrimination.
+At Apollo our people are at the heart of everything we do, and we are committed to creating a diverse and inclusive workplace, one where difference is celebrated and everyone is welcome, included and can thrive.
+Apollo operates a zero-tolerance policy to bullying and harassment and all forms of discrimination.
 This includes, but is not limited to, all of the protected characteristics of the Equality Act of 2010 as well as neurodiversity, parental and caring responsibilities, socio-economic status and working patterns.

 Apollo Corporate member subsidiaries: